dapr/dapr/docs/release_notes/template.md

 **Highlights**

-If you're new to Dapr, visit the [getting started](https://github.com/dapr/docs/tree/master/getting-started) page and familiarize yourself with Dapr.
+If you're new to Dapr, visit the [getting started](https://docs.dapr.io/getting-started/) page and familiarize yourself with Dapr.

 Docs have been updated with all the new features and changes of this release.
-To get started with new capabilities introduced in this release, go to the [Concepts](https://github.com/dapr/docs/tree/master/concepts) and the [How To section](https://github.com/dapr/docs/tree/master/howto#how-tos).
+To get started with new capabilities introduced in this release, go to the [Concepts](https://docs.dapr.io/concepts/) and the [Developing applications](https://docs.dapr.io/developing-applications/).

 $warnings